open-sauced/intro/10-Types-of-contributions.md

    ## A. Non-Coding Type Of Contributions

-  Non-coding contributions are valuable contributions made to open-source projects that do not involve writing or modifying code.
-These contributions are essential for the overall health and success of open-source communities and projects.
+  Non-coding contributions do not involve writing or modifying code.
 They help improve documentation, user experience, project management, and community engagement.

   ### *Here are some common types of non-coding contributions:*